Concepts

 Notes

-- (1) The memory capacity is the physical amount available on the blades and cannot be modified.
+- (1) The amount of memory is the physical capacity available on the blades and cannot be modified.

 - (2) The indicated frequencies correspond to the minimum base frequency and the turbo frequency.

-- (4) Available GPUs evolve based on the latest technologies.
+- (4) Available GPUs evolve according to the latest technologies.
 As of May 1, 2024, the product includes NVIDIA LOVELACE L40S GPUs.

 - (5) High availability on a cluster is available only with a minimum of 2 nodes.